Skip to content

 Wrist camera

-If you want to read images from the Kinova wrist camera in Python, you need to install OpenCV with GStreamer support.
+If you need to read images from the Kinova wrist camera, please follow these steps to install OpenCV with GStreamer support:

 sudo apt install libgstreamer1.0-dev libgstreamer-plugins-base1.0-dev libgstreamer-plugins-bad1.0-dev gstreamer1.0-plugins-base gstreamer1.0-plugins-good gstreamer1.0-plugins-bad gstreamer1.0-plugins-ugly gstreamer1.0-libav gstreamer1.0-tools gstreamer1.0-x gstreamer1.0-alsa gstreamer1.0-gl gstreamer1.0-gtk3 gstreamer1.0-qt5 gstreamer1.0-pulseaudio

-If you are using the same mini PC as us, you can download our pre-built OpenCV wheel:
+If you are not using the same mini PC as us, you may need to build the Python wheel yourself.
+Follow these steps to build OpenCV with GStreamer support:

 sudo apt install python3-dev python3-numpy libavcodec-dev libavformat-dev libswscale-dev libgstreamer-plugins-base1.0-dev libgstreamer1.0-dev libgtk-3-dev